Getting Started

 MCP Server Setup

-At this step, you can change the server name and description, as well as set the log level.
-Production Mode produces terser logs, while Non-Production Mode creates more verbose logs with additional information you might find useful for debugging or tracing specific behavior.
-Click Next to advance.
+Change the server name and description if needed, and set the log level.
+Production Mode produces terser logs; Non-Production Mode is more verbose, which can help with debugging or tracing.
+Select Next to advance.

 Authentication